Airy limit for $\beta$-additions through Dunkl operators: Asymptotics

-Now consider the case in which we have exactly 1 weird jump.
+Now consider the case in which we have exactly one jump.
 There are two possibilities.
-We could have that the weird jump adds powers of $z_2$ in the section where $z_1$ is the main variable, in which case the height of the $z_2$ block must be equal to the height of the walk at step $M$.
-Or we could have a weird jump removing left-over powers of $z_1$ in the section where $z_2$ is the main variable.
-Examples of the two possibilities are given below with the block drawn dashed in blue.
+The jump could add powers of $x_2$ in the section where $x_1$ is the main variable, in which case the index is (V,I), and the height of the $x_2$ block must be equal to the height of the walk at time $M$.
+Or we could have a jump removing leftover powers of $x_1$ in the section where $x_2$ is the main variable, in which case the index is (V,III).
+Examples of the two possibilities are given below with the block drawn in dashed blue.